 Our manufacturing facility is FDA approved and ISO-9001-2008, ISO 22000-2005 HACCP certified.
 We are offering products manufactured as per Kosher and Halal approved certified method.
 We are pre-registered with "Reach" for export to European countries.
 We can give all solid chemical materials as per specified size or shape.

 CAS No.: 1305-62-0, Molecular Weight: 74.1, Chemical Formula: Ca(OH)2

-MSDS of Calcium Hydroxide BP IP USP ACS Analytical Reagent FCC Food Grade Manufacturers
+Calcium Hydroxide SDS of BP IP USP ACS Analytical Reagent FCC Food Grade Manufacturers

 Specifications & Grades of Commercial Pure Hydrated Lime or Slaked Lime or Calcium Hydroxide offered